NSION/nscIotService-docker/README.md

 # nscIotService-docker

-This is a microservice based SW deployment specific repository for a NSC IoT client developed by NSION technologies Ltd.
+This is a microservice based SW deployment specific repository for a NSC IoT client developed by Modirum.
 - Instructions and scripts to setup container based nscIotService on edge computer node.
 Support for serveral RTSP based IP camera sources.

 **Prerequisites for installation:**